emlab-solutions/pyemaps/README.md

     dp.shift #deflection shifts of all of the above ...
 ```
 * Raw dynamic diffraction data (Bloch) is an _numpy_ array of floats with dimension of NxN where N is the detector size input for _generateBloch(...)_ function.
 Each point in the array represent the image intensity.
-Pyemaps uses Python _matplotlib_ its builtin display function _showBloch()_.
+Pyemaps uses Python _matplotlib_ in its builtin display function _showBloch()_.
 See its usage in sample code _si_bloch.py_

 <!--
 In addition to the above and and pyemaps' built-in _matplotlib_ rendering of diffraction pattern, DigitalMicrography (referred as DM here) is another option with its line and circle annotations objects.
 Simply open and execute the python script in DM __dm_diff.py__ in _samples_ directory for example.